Sanju6895/Django_BlogPost/README.md

-This is readme file which conatins information about this project
+This is readme file which contains information about this project.

+We have a Blog Project which has blog_post and users as applications.